-REL 392R Isaiah in the Book of Mormon (2)
+REL 392R Understanding Isaiah (2)

-Studies Isaiah in the Book of Mormon.
+Studies in the Book of Isaiah.
 Students annotate their scriptures to better understand the writings of Isaiah.

 REL 430 Doctrines of the Gospel I (2)

 Systematically studies the doctrines of the gospel as found in the scriptures and the teachings of the modern prophets, with emphasis on how these principles affect daily living.
 Covers chapters 1-19.